TeodorSim/FullStack_Course/part1/README.md

 *  exercises 1.3 to 1.5 can be found in folder 'exercise_complete_1_3_to_1_5'
 *  exercises 1.6 and 1.11 can be found in folder 'exercise_complete_1_6_to_1_11'
 *  exercises 1.12 and 1.14 can be found in folder 'exercise_complete_1_12_to_1_14'

+# UPDATE:
+The exercises are organized as described and the following folders were populated:

+- anecdotes
+- coursedata
+- courseinfo
+- unicafe